po4dun/PlainNotes/README.md

 ## Usage

-If opening fence is either ` ```s `, ` ```{s} ` or ` ```stata `, fenced code block will highlight Stata syntax and support any key bindings working in Stata source(`.do` files).
+If opening fence is either ` ```s `, ` ```{s} `, ` ```stata ` or ` ```{stata} `, fenced code block will highlight Stata syntax and support any key bindings working in Stata source(`.do` files).

 If opening fence is either ` ```r ` or ` ```{r} `, fenced code block will highlight R syntax and support any key bindings working in R source(`.R` files).

-Note that default syntax highlighting scheme is set to Monokai Pro.
+Note that default syntax highlighting scheme is set to [Monokai Pro](https://packagecontrol.io/packages/Theme%20-%20Monokai%20Pro).

 ## Key Bindings

 Below are some example key bindings that you can manually add to `Preferences > Key Bindings`.
 In order to apply those key bindings, you need to install [Multicommand](https://packagecontrol.io/packages/Multicommand) via package control first.
+For Stata users, I recommend using [Markstat](https://data.princeton.edu/stata/markdown) to integrate Stata results into Markdown document.
 For R users, I recommend using [SendCode](https://packagecontrol.io/packages/SendCode) and [Terminus](https://packagecontrol.io/packages/Terminus) to execute R code within Sublime Text.

 ### for Stata